Authored by the expert who managed and guided the team behind the Laos Property Pack

 What areas in Laos are improving and still affordable as of 2026?

-As of early 2026, the top areas in Laos that are improving and still affordable for house buyers are Hadxayfong (benefiting from Vientiane's outward expansion), Xaythany/Saythani (popular with families seeking value), and parts of Saysettha outside the school and embassy core.
+As of early 2026, the top areas in Laos that are improving and still affordable for house buyers are Hadxayfong, Xaythany (Saythani), and the outer parts of Saysettha that sit beyond the premium school and embassy zones.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Laos.